Monitoring Your Rabbit's Weight

 Weighing Your Rabbit

 It is much easier to identify changes in your rabbit's body weight using scales rather than visual cues.
-Checking your rabbits weight regularly will act as an early warning sign of a problem that needs addressing.
-It's much easier to adjust your rabbits diet at the first sign of weight gain than once your rabbit is already noticeably fat.
+Checking your rabbit's weight regularly will act as an early warning sign of a problem that needs addressing.
+It's also helpful to know your rabbit's normal weight, so if you are a bit concerned they are getting to fat or too thin you can compare to see if their weight really has changed.

 What should my rabbit weigh?